-You must appear on your house roster submitted to the Housing Office on April 17, 2015 and you must sign the GLOS Contract Rider (on Banner Student) by May 1, 2015.
+You must appear on your house roster submitted to the Housing Office on April 18, 2016 and you must sign the Greek Housing Contract Rider (on Banner Student) by April 27, 2016.
 The housing coordinator will assign the spaces and provide our office with the room assignments and contracts.
 If you do not get a space in a social organization house and one becomes available later, you can change from your residence hall assignment to the house.
-There is no charge for this move as long as it occurs by the housing cancellation deadline for the term (July 22, 2015 for fall term).
+There is no charge for this move as long as it occurs by the housing cancellation deadline for the term (July 20, 2016 for fall term).

 The vacancy you create when you take a leave for the winter term will not be held for your spring return.
 If you have a roommate for the fall who is on in the winter and spring, and they pull-in a friend who is off in the spring, then your roommate can pull you back in when you return for the spring.
-For this to happen, you must apply for spring housing on BannerStudent and request the pull-in, there must be a spring vacancy in the room, and the remaining spring roommate must agree to pull you in by blitzing the Housing Office.
-The spring housing application deadline is TBD 2016.
+For this to happen, you must apply for spring housing on BannerStudent and request the pull-in, there must be a spring vacancy in the room, and the remaining spring roommate must agree to pull you in by emailing the Housing Office.
+The spring housing application deadline is February 13, 2017.

 As long as your D-Plan is still an “R” at the time of Room Draw, you can select a fall term room.
 If you are accepted to your Off-Campus Program, then your D-Plan will change and we will cancel your fall term housing.
 If you select a room with roommates, they will have the option of pulling in a friend.

-If there is another student you would like to have as your roommate, you may request that he/she be assigned to your room.
+If there is another eligible student you would like to have as your roommate, you may request that he/she be assigned to your room.
+To be eligible, the student you wish to pull-in must either already be in college-owned housing for the fall or on the Waitlist.
 All parties must agree to this new assignment before it will be approved.
-If you are not able to identify a new roommate, a student seeking fall housing will be assigned to the vacancy and you will be notified by blitz.
+If you are not able to identify a new roommate, a student seeking fall housing will be assigned to the vacancy and you will be notified by email.

 In order for any fall term room change to be approved, you must receive permission from the Director of Housing.

-Once your time slot has opened up you can pick your room anytime until we close the portal on May 11, 2015.
+Once your time slot has opened up you can pick your room up until 9am the following morning.

 You would apply by using the web-based application, which can be found on BannerStudent.
-The deadline to apply for winter term housing is TBD.
+The deadline to apply for winter term housing is October 17, 2016.
 More information on winter and spring term housing can be found in the Upper Class Housing section of our site.

-If you cancel your housing after the end of room draw and before July 22nd, you will be charged a $250 cancellation fee.
-Cancellations made after July 22nd will be charged the $500 housing cancellation fee.
+If you cancel your housing after the end of room draw and before July 20th, you will be charged a $250 cancellation fee.
+Cancellations made after July 20th are subject to a $500 housing cancellation fee.
 Cancellations are not accepted once the residence halls have opened.
 Those remaining in your room will likely be assigned new roommates.

 Students may select a room with a member of a different class, using the best number in the group to select a room.
 This option is available to all students to live with their chosen roommate, not as a way to secure a better room.
 Any such manipulation of the priority number system only hurts other students and is not tolerated.